nirmalunc/GoveeLightSync/README.md

 - More user-friendly support ✅
 - Ability to use screen edges for color sync ⭐
 - More gradual color syncing for drastic scene changes ⭐
+- Match segments of lights to the corresponding areas of the screen ⭐
 - User Suggestions: https://forms.gle/NK6y5NysLNNfNUKC7